Kenneth E. Scott (politician)

 Kenneth Edward Scott (October 13, 1928 – January 10, 2025) was an American politician.
 An independent, he served in the Minnesota House of Representatives from 1963 to 1966.

 Life and career

 Scott was born in Fairmont, Minnesota, the son of Kenneth Scott Sr. and Marian Weiss.
 He attended Fairmont High School, graduating in 1946.
-After graduating, he served in the armed forces during World War II, which after his discharge, he attended William Mitchell College of Law, earning his law degree in 1959.
-After earning his degree, he worked as a lawyer.
+After graduating, he attended William Mitchell College of Law, earning his law degree in 1959, which after earning his degree, he worked as a lawyer.

 Scott served in the Minnesota House of Representatives from 1963 to 1966.

 Death

 Scott died at his home in Fairmont, Minnesota, on January 10, 2025, at the age of 96.